-After spending 14 months minimally interacting with the outside world prior to Covid vaccination, my project “Deep Breath” is driven by my desire to regain comfort and trust with others through portraiture and dialogue.
-My sitters and I engaged in conversations about how the pandemic has influenced their perceptions of people, our society, our country, while I photograph them with lengthened camera exposures to document the passage of time physically spent in the same room together, the images evidence my efforts to overcome anxiety and distrust which arose from societal behaviors generated by the pandemic.
-As I take in the “new new normal” of being able to be in close physical contact with people again, I aim to attain some level of understanding in how others have learned to cope with what the pandemic has dealt and revealed to them.
-The portraits take the form of chemigrams – an experimental photographic process which frees my work from the presumptions of portraiture, and also abstracts imagery in a way that touches on my varied feelings about being present, breathing in the same room unmasked with my subjects.
-I represent our conversations, unexpectedly intense and private with many strangers, as abstracted letterform-based compositions that reference the difficulty of communication in our present societal moment.
+After spending 14 months minimally interacting with the outside world prior to Covid vaccination, my series “Deep Breath” is driven by my desire to regain comfort with others through portraiture and dialogue.
+I photographed my sitters while we engaged in conversations about how the pandemic influenced their perceptions of people, our society, and our country.
+Using lengthened camera exposures to visually document the time physically spent in the same room together, the images evidence my efforts to overcome anxiety and distrust which arose from societal behaviors generated by the pandemic.
+As I take in the “new new normal” of being able to be in close physical contact with people again, I aim to attain some level of understanding of how others have learned to cope with what the pandemic has dealt and revealed to them.
+I represent our conversations, unexpectedly intense and private with many strangers, as letterform-based compositions whose abstraction references the difficulty of communication in our present societal moment.

 Watch an interview to learn more about my concept and process for “Deep Breath”.